MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-azure.md

 > - Defender for Cloud Apps displays activities from **all** subscriptions.
 > - User account information is populated in Defender for Cloud Apps as users perform activities in Azure.
 > - Currently, Defender for Cloud Apps monitors only ARM activities.
-> - If the Azure Connector is disabled post configuration, it cannot be re-enabled.
-If the connector is disabled by accident, please contact Microsoft support.
+> - If the Azure Connector is disabled after configuration, it can't be re-enabled.
+If the connector is disabled by accident, contact Microsoft support.

 1. In the **Connected apps** page, click the plus button and select **Microsoft Azure**.